Texas governor mounts new bid for abortion restrictions

 If the measure ultimately passes, Texas would become the 13th state to impose a ban on abortions after 20 weeks and by far the most populous.
 In addition, the legislation would set strict health standards for abortion clinics and restrict the use of drugs to end pregnancy.

-Republican backers said the regulation of abortion clinics would protect women's health and that the ban on late-term abortions would protect fetuses, based on disputed research that suggests fetuses feel pain by 20 weeks of development.
+Republican backers said the regulation of abortion clinics would protect women's health and that the ban on late-term abortions would protect foetuses, based on disputed research that suggests foetuses feel pain by 20 weeks of development.

 The U.S. Supreme Court legalized abortion nationwide in 1973, but conservative states have enacted laws in recent years that seek to place restrictions on the procedure, especially on abortions performed late in pregnancy.